elatov/elatov.github.io/_posts/2013-07-09-rhcsa-and-rhce-chapter-10-the-kernel.md

 > *   **2** The system frees all unused slab cache memory.
 > *   **3** The system frees all page cache and slab cache memory.
 >
 > This is a non-destructive operation.
-Since dirty objects cannot be freed, running **sync** before setting this parameter&#8217;s value is recommended.
+Since dirty objects cannot be freed, running **sync** before setting this parameter's value is recommended.

 More tuning from the original paper: